Department of Psychology, University of Portsmouth

 The Autism Research Network (ARN) aims to integrate research and practice in order to improve the lives of autistic people and their families.
 The network works closely with families, adults within the spectrum, policy makers, practitioners and local charities to ensure research findings are translated into practice.
 ARN is a partnership set up by the University of Portsmouth in collaboration with Portsmouth City Council, Autism Hampshire, Portsmouth Autism Support Network and the Autism Wessex.

 The Autism Research Network is involved in research programmes investigating the development of autism auditory perception and understanding of people's action.
 For more information click here.

 Additional Research Centres

-Autism Research Centre (ARC) - The mission of the ARC is to understand the biomedical causes of autism spectrum conditions, and develop new and validated methods for assessment and intervention.
+Autism Research Centre - The mission of the ARC is to understand the biomedical causes of autism spectrum conditions, and develop new and validated methods for assessment and intervention.
 The ARC fosters collaboration between scientists in Cambridge University and outside, to accelerate this mission.
 They are supported financially by the Autism Research Trust.